-Code editors: Quick links
+The best code editors: Quick links

 On this page, we'll take an in-depth look at what we think are the five best code editors for developers and designers.
 Page 2 offers some more options to try out if you don't get on with the tools on this page, then on page 3 you'll also find information on what is a code editor, and how to pick the right code editor.
-And while you're considering your toolkit, it's definitely worth taking a look at our guide to the best antivirus software to keep your precious programming safe.

 5 best code editors for developers and designers